norm/home/README.markdown

   Wherever possible I keep configuration files in ~/etc. If the location of a configuration file is hard-coded in a program, I keep as short a stub file as I can get away with there, and source the settings from elsewhere.
+If the configuration format doesn't allow for other files to be included, I create the dotfile as a symlink to the real settings file.

   Scripts are kept in ~/bin.
 Library code is kept in ~/lib.
 Data files in ~/var.
 Documentation and example code in ~/share.